yireo-joomla/plg_magentoapi/README.md

 Disclaimer: Yireo is also the creator of MageBridge, which forms a bridge between Joomla! and Magento, and which main feature is to integrate Magento into Joomla! using an HTTP-based API.
 MageBridge is not needed to use this MagentoApi plugin.
 The only relationship between the two projects is that this MagentoApi plugin is perhaps used in MageBridge 2 as alternative to the HTTP-based API.
+This project will remain free as in speech and as in beer.